fweiss/mcu-gif/README.md

 ### SDL2 setup for Mac
 Download the dmg
 Copy the framework to the project root directory

+## Running the unit tests
+In the test directory, run ``make test``.

+### Setting up the unit tests
+Download the following:

+- gtest
+- fff test

+You can put them anywhere on your file system.

+Create a file ``local.mk`` in the test directory.
+This file will be included from the Makefile.
+It must define the following variables:

+- GTEST_HOME
+- FFF_HOME

 ## Links and references